 Walks in Europe

-22 Walks were held with 22,948 participants in 13 countries (Afghanistan, Armenia, Belgium, Denmark, Finland, France, Georgia, Kosovo, Kyrgyzstan, Russia, Serbia, Spain, and Uzbekistan).
+22 Walks were held with 22,948 participants in 13 countries (Armenia, Belgium, Denmark, Finland, France, Georgia, Kosovo, Kyrgyzstan, Russia, Serbia, Spain, and Uzbekistan).
 The biggest Walks were organised by Georgia Red Cross Society - keeping up the tradition they started in 2014.

 Walks in Middle East and North Africa

-8 Walks were held with 7,332 participants in 7 countries (Algeria, Egypt, Jordan, Pakistan, Qatar, Saudi Arabia and United Arab Emirates).
+8 Walks were held with 7,332 participants (Afghanistan, Algeria, Egypt, Jordan, Pakistan, Qatar, Saudi Arabia and United Arab Emirates).
 The biggest Walk event took place in Jordan with 5,000 participants organised by Royal Health Awareness Society.